 - 1. Log into your switch management page (see "Access your switch management page" on page 5). - 2.
-Click on Network and click on Loopback Detection. - 3.
-Review the settings. - Loopback Detection Status Select Enabled to enable the loopback detection feature.
+Click on Network and click on Loopback Detection.

+- Loopback Detection Status Select Enabled to enable the loopback detection feature.
 Select Disabled to disabled the loopback detection feature. - Interval Defines the interval your switch will check for loops. - Recover Time Defines the time period when connectivity will be restored to a port where a loop was previously detected and blocked.